 Queen’s University installs Secretary Hillary Clinton as Chancellor and awards 14 honorary degrees

-Secretary Hillary Rodham Clinton will be officially installed as Queen’s University Belfast’s first female Chancellor at a ceremony in the Whitla Hall today.
+Secretary Hillary Rodham Clinton was officially installed as Queen’s University Belfast’s first female Chancellor at a ceremony in the Whitla Hall.

 Secretary Clinton, the University’s 11th Chancellor, was appointed to the position in January 2020 for five years.
-During the ceremony 14 leading figures from the worlds of business, politics, sport, the arts, policing and education will be awarded Honorary degrees.
+During the ceremony 14 leading figures from the worlds of business, politics, sport, the arts, policing and education were awarded Honorary degrees.

-Among those who will be honoured are Derry Girls writer and creator Lisa McGee, former PSNI Chief Constable Sir George Hamilton QPM and Ireland’s highest capped female athlete, international hockey player Shirley McCay.
+Among those who were honoured are Derry Girls writer and creator Lisa McGee, former PSNI Chief Constable Sir George Hamilton QPM and Ireland’s highest capped female athlete, international hockey player Shirley McCay.